Generally, vacuum bell therapy for pectus excavatum is considered very safe. Over the years, just a few problems have been reported.

 In a lot of cases, this is unavoidable.
 Usually takes a few weeks to fade after finishing the treatment.

 Acne can develop in the suction zone of the vacuum bell.
 This is extremely rare.
 However, proper skin care on the chest is critical.

 Tingling arms is a predecessor to numbness.
 This is most common in the extensor muscles of the upper arms and less common in the forearms.

-You should shorten the treatment duration and weaken the negative pressure to stop this.
+To stop this, you should shorten the treatment duration and weaken the negative pressure.